 For selected indicators, data providers are national health authorities, specifically national technical programs, and National Statistical Offices.
 These data are channeled through PAHO technical programs that receive, review, and validate data before dissemination.
 Other data providers are the Population Division of the U.N.
-Department of Economic and Social Affairs, and the US Census Bureau International Database, UN programs such as UNICEF as well as and UN agencies such as WHO, UNESCO, World Bank as well as UN programs such as UNICEF.
+Department of Economic and Social Affairs, UN programs such as UNICEF as well as and UN agencies such as WHO, UNESCO, World Bank as well as UN programs such as UNICEF.
 A major data provider is WHO, who hosts the Global Health Observatory and the Global Health Expenditure database.

 These data sources were defined to ensure comparability between countries.
 Therefore, data may differ from national statistics.